 The next one is: Data Labels, to set Data Labels, click on it.
-Click on the little triangle, you can place the Data Labels in Center position, or in Inside End, or Inside base, or Outside End, Inside End, Inside base and Outside End shows the same positions.
+Click on the little triangle, you can place the Data Labels in Center position, or in Inside End, or Inside the base, or Outside End, Inside End, Inside base, and Outside End shows the same positions.
 Or you can use the data callout to show the Labels.

 The next one is Data Table.
 You can show the data table with Legend Keys, or without Legend Keys.
 This blue rectangle and this red circle between lines are the legend keys.
 When you select No Legend Keys, the keys are not showing before the Legends.

 The next one is Error bars.
 You see some vertical lines are added in the chart.
 You can display Error Bars in three ways: Standard Error, in Percentage or in Standard Deviation.

 The next one is grid lines.
 Grid Lines Element is selected.
 These are the Grid Lines.
 Click on the little triangle, you can work with so many grid line options.
 Primary Major Horizontal and Primary major vertical grid lines are showing the chart.
 I deselect Major Vertical, major vertical lines disappear.
 I deselect Major Horizontal, Major Horizontal gridlines disappear.
 Click again on the Little arrow to disappear from the list.